ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q13 – JavaScript Knowledge

-Moving onto the second half of the survey, the questions now focussed on JavaScript and it's ecosystem of tools.
+Moving onto the second half of the survey, the questions now focussed on JavaScript and its ecosystem of tools.

 Firstly, I asked respondents – **How do you rate your own knowledge of JavaScript and its associated tools and methodologies?**